We are the UK’s leading Jewish grant-giving charity which has been transforming the lives of children in need, worldwide, for 75 years!

 Many of the projects and organisations we support rely on grant funding to continue their work and have limited resources to raise their vital funds themselves.
 Jewish Child’s Day grants are awarded on the basis of strict criteria and may only be used to provide equipment or services that are of direct benefit to children aged 18 and under.
 Grants may be used to provide wheelchairs and walking aids, educational and developmental equipment, therapy, support and rehabilitation programmes, hearing stimulus and communication equipment, respite holidays and outings, incubators, respirators, after school facilities, hot meals, home teaching for housebound children and much, much more.

 Jewish Child’s Day is a pluralistic organisation and does not provide any religious services or education.
 Grant funding delivered by Jewish Child’s Day may benefit both Jewish and non-Jewish children in the UK, Israel and worldwide, through projects where the majority of beneficiaries are Jewish.

-In 2021, we supported 130 projects that helped more than 19,000 children, enabling them to have the childhood they deserve.
+In 2022, we supported around 130 projects that helped more than 25,000 children, enabling them to have the childhood they deserve.
 We are extremely proud to work with such incredible organisations.

 - When to apply?

 Jewish Child’s Day grants are awarded 3 times per year in March, June and November.
 The application dates for each of the grant allocations is as follows: